 Task: you need to update your data regularly to support its relevance.

-Power BI vs Excel comparison: both tools allow for automatic and scheduled data refreshing.
+Power BI vs Excel comparison: both reporting tools allow for automatic and scheduled data refreshing.
 Although some sources say that Excel automates data updates only with VBA, the pre-scheduled data refresh is also available.

 When it comes to VBA usage, it cannot automate the data refresh process entirely because sometimes it will require a user to confirm certain steps.
 Apart from the inconvenience, the key stopper here is that users without basic knowledge of VBA cannot do this effectively.